Author interview – Luke EdisonPosted: March 3, 2018 | |

 Some inspiring words there.
-Thanks again for answering our questions, we’ve had a great time learning about you and your writing and we’re sure your advice will help and inspire other writers.
+Thanks again for answering my questions, I’ve had a great time learning about you and your writing and I’m sure your advice will help and inspire other writers.
 Good luck with everything!

 Luke Edison is a twenty-five year-old author who resides in southern New Jersey, where he grew up alongside four siblings in a home that was never lacking adventure.
 During his sophomore year of high school Luke began writing a story that he had mapped out in his mind several years earlier, Valcarion: Sacrifices, as the first book of The Valcarion Series.
 Though Luke enjoys multiple art forms such as pencil sketches, song writing, and acting, his love for story telling is his most prominent and well-favored artistic interest.
 When not writing or studying as a college student, Luke enjoys activities such as terrain-park skiing, wakeboarding, surfing, camping, and hiking.